What have Melburnians been doing to keep themselves occupied during lockdown 2.0?

-While the world seems brighter these days, one thing is clear: we’ve all changed immensely throughout the last 100 days.
+While the world seems brighter these days, one thing is clear: we all changed immensely throughout those 100+ days.
 It’s been so incredibly hard but Melburnians are coming out of our darkest of winters stronger, smarter, kinder and more resilient, and having adapted to each and every wild curveball thrown at us.
-To mark 100 days in lockdown, here are 100 lessons Melbourne has learnt this year.
+Here are 100 lessons Melbourne learnt this year.

 1. That it is so important to talk about how you’re feeling – and that it’s important to normalise it.